kaisugi/HugoTeX/README.md

     style = "paraiso-dark" # syntax highlighting style

 [Params]
-  darkmode = true # set true if you prefer dark mode
+  darkmode = true # set true if you want to enforce dark mode
+  # lightmode = true # set true if you want to enforce light mode
 ```

+**By default, dark mode is automatically enabled based on `prefers-color-scheme` media query.
+If you want to enforce or deactivate this setting, set `darkmode=true` or `lightmode=true` in [Params]**

 ### Social media